 Comfort and Ergonomics

-Those who work at an aviation command center sit for hours during their shift.
+Unfortunately, those who work at an aviation command center sit for hours during their shift.
 They must dutifully watch the monitors and keep in constant contact with pilots.
 However, this much sitting is not good for their health.
 Ergonomics should play a considerable role when designing a flight command center.
 Keep all controls within reach, and make sure monitors are easy to watch.
-Consider adding a workstation that allows operators to rotate between a seated and standing position.
+In addition, consider adding a workstation that allows operators to rotate between a seated and standing position.
 This will reduce fatigue and improve accuracy.
 When your flight operators feel great, they perform better.